Rodney McCutcheon

+Rodney McCutcheon (born on 3 April 1962) is a former international lawn and indoor bowler from Northern Ireland who competed at the Commonwealth Games and won a gold medal at the world championships.

+Biography

-Rodney was born in Bangor, County Down and as a schoolboy first played on the short mats.
+McCutcheon was born in Bangor, County Down and as a schoolboy first played on the short mats.
 In 1982 he defeated Tony Allcock in the British Isles Under-25 singles championship.

+He represented the Northern Irish team at the 1986 Commonwealth Games in Edinburgh, Scotland, where he competed in the pairs event, with Davy Hamilton.

-His best moments came in the 1988 World Outdoor Bowls Championship when he won gold in the fours.
+His best moment came in the 1988 World Outdoor Bowls Championship when he won gold in the fours.

 He won a silver with Northern Ireland at the 1990 Commonwealth Games in Auckland, New Zealand.